Sport in Spain

-School sport

 Popularity

 In 2014, the Centro de Investigaciones Sociológicas (CIS) asked which sport or sports people in Spain participated in and which ones they were particularly interested in, even if they did not practice them.

 Allowing the respondent to give 3 answers to each question.

+As of 2022, padel is the second most popular participation sport in Spain behind football.
+As of 2022, there were five million players in Spain and more than 20,000 courts.